roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node/Add existing ECS instances to an ACK cluster.md

 -   The ECS instances that you want to add to the ACK cluster must be deployed in the same region and virtual private cloud \(VPC\) as the cluster.
 -   The ECS instances that you want to add must belong to the same account as the cluster.
 -   Nodes that run the following operating systems can be added to an ACK cluster:
-    -   Alibaba Cloud Linux 2.
+    -   Alibaba Cloud Linux 2
     -   CentOS 7.x.
 CentOS 8.x and later are not supported.
-    -   Windows Server 2019 and Windows Server Core, 1909.
+    -   Windows Server 2019 and Windows Server version 1909.

 ## Automatically add ECS instances